Barberry

 Barberry and Oregon Grape: Barberry and Oregon Grape Root – Powerful Antibiotics and More: Infection fighting, lowers blood pressure, anti-inflammatory. #

-Warning: Do not use if pregnant or nursing, low blood pressures, chronic respiratory problems, or certain heart .
+Warning: Do not use if pregnant or nursing, low blood pressures, chronic respiratory problems, or certain .

 Botanical name: Berberis vulgaris: Oregon Grape Root: B. aquifolium or Mahonia aquifolium.